I will show you how to create a marketing strategy for your Start-up business.

 We can have Google analytics as the statistics package, it is a good option and offers a free version.
 So we can set up targets and goals to monitor all conversion steps.

 We should also connect Google Analytics with our paid campaigns running in Google Adwords.
 More opportunities we can find if we add Google webmaster console to Google Analytics.

-20. Setting the Marketing Budget
+20. How to Set the Marketing Budget?

 And finally, it all comes down to how much money we need so speaking of the budget in 2017 a right mix will provide them the results they need for a start-up business.